RandomActsOfGrammar/lp-lrat/README.md

 verify that checking a problem (formula and unsatisfiability proof) and having a satisfying assignment is impossible.

+Note that the program used to translate the DIMACS file and proof file into Lambda Prolog is written in Python and is not verified.

 ## Software Requirements
 This is assuming you are using